 Generally speaking, gunshots don't make thunderous sounds.
 Real gunshots are often mistaken for firecrackers.
 Guns will indeed give you a big bang.
 However, the bang will be a very sudden loud noise that ends almost as abruptly as it starts, not a "rolling thunder" with several seconds of reverb like in movies.
 Shooting in confined spaces, however, can really affect the sound and loudness of the firearm.

-Silencers are more effective in most movies or television than in real life.
-Silencers also have no effect on related noises, such as the bullets impact their targets, the slide's action, and the casing ejecting.
-Also, a conventional silencer fitted to a gun's barrel will have no effect on a revolver, since the noise from the firing goes out the sides.
-However, some guns really are quite quiet.
-A silenced MP5 is not much louder than an airsoft rifle.
+Suppressors are more effective in most movies or television than in real life.
+Suppressors also have no effect on related noises, such as the bullets impact their targets, the slide's action, and the casing ejecting.
+Also, a conventional suppressor fitted to a firearm's barrel will have no effect on a revolver, since the noise from the firing goes out the sides.
+However, some weapons really are quite quiet.
+A suppressed Hecker & Koch MP5 submachine gun is not much louder than an airsoft rifle.

 As a side effect of Dawson Casting, some people perceive actors that actually are as young as their characters as being too young for their roles.